Do you work hard to be conscientious about what you eat, but still don’t feel quite like yourself?

 The digestive tract is actually outside the body – did you know that?

-It’s a tube that runs through the body.
-Think about it a minute: one long tube with an opening at both ends.
-Sure there are variations along the way, and valves to keep things contained in the right place at the right time, but it’s all one big tube.
+It’s a tube that runs through your body.
+Think about it a minute: it’s one long tube with an opening at both ends.
+Sure there are variations along the way, and valves to keep things contained in the right place at the right time, but it’s all one big tunnel.

 The food you eat, substances from the outside world, go into the tube.
-Your digestive organs release juices and such out to break down those morsels, then the bits you need get absorbed into the bloodstream.
-Into the body to be made into your substance.
+Your digestive organs release juices and such out to break down those morsels, only then do the bits you need get absorbed into the bloodstream.
+Into the body to be made into whatever substance you need.

 The function of your digestion plays an active role in how well you’re nourished.

-We tend to think of digestion as an automatic thing over which we have no control.
+We tend to think of digestion as an automatic process over which we have no control.
 Not true.

-Who you are, your emotions, your attitudes, your approach to life, your personality even will effect your digestion and how you assimilate food.
-There have been studies, looking at identical twins, who’ve been raised the exact same way, and yet one is fat and the other thin.
+Who you are, your emotions, your attitudes, your approach to life, even your personality will affect your digestion and how you assimilate food.
+There have been studies of identical twins, who’ve been raised the exact same way, and yet one is fat and the other thin.
 One thrives and the other is sickly.

 Other factors go into how well you digest: stress levels, emotional state, where you are, who you’re with.

-Have you ever eaten something, let’s say an oatmeal muffin, one day and be fine, and the next time you eat the exact same muffin, you sneeze your head off or get a belly ache?
+Think about it: Have you ever eaten something, let’s say an oatmeal muffin, one day and have been fine, and the next time you eat the same muffin, you sneeze your head off or get a belly ache?

-Have you ever had a big fight with someone you love and not be able to eat even though you were hungry 10 minutes ago?
+Have you ever had a big fight with someone you love and not been able to eat even though you were hungry 10 minutes before?

-Do you try really hard to be conscientious about food choices and amounts, with little or no impact on your weight, your energy levels, you skin, or whatever your weak spot is?
+Do you try really hard to be conscientious about food choices, calories and portions sizes, with little or no impact on your weight, your energy levels, your skin, or whatever your weak spot happens to be?

 Digestion is an expression of your soul.

 Your spirit holds the blueprint for your most vibrant manifestation: your highest potential.
-Your soul helps to guide you towards that potential through the messages it sends you through symptoms, images, sensations and feelings.
+Your soul helps to guide you towards that potential through your intuition, symptoms, images, dreams sensations and feelings.

-Your soul guides your body to become what it’s meant to be, in order to best steer you towards who you are meant to be.
-On a physical level, this means building the container, the body that will best suit your purpose.
-Hence, directing your digestive tract to absorb certain nutrients.
+Your soul guides your body to become what it is meant to be, in order to best steer you towards who you are meant to become.
+On a physical level, this means building the container (you might even call it the temple), the body that will best suit your purpose.
+Hence, your soul helps direct your digestive tract to absorb certain nutrients.

-Digestion is also a reflection of how you take in and digest life.
+Digestion is a reflection of how you take in and digest life.

-When you learn to understand your digestive processes and see your role in its function, you take a pro-active role in getting the most out of the food you eat.
-You set yourself up for improved health across the board.
+When you learn to understand your digestive processes and see that you play a conscious role in its functioning, you take a pro-active role in getting the most out of the food you eat.
+Which then sets you up for improved health across the board.

 Because digestion is how you access nourishment, it’s the best place to start when it comes to healing your body.

-You can’t maintain and repair the vessel until you get full access to the raw materials it needs.
+You can’t maintain and repair the container until you get full access to the raw materials it needs.

 Kind of like the shipping and receiving of a major corporation.
-Once that department’s running efficiently, the rest of the company has what it needs to grow.
+Once that department is running efficiently, the rest of the company has what it needs to build its product and grow.

 Through enhanced digestion you’ll realize your pot belly’s not here to stay.
 Your smelly pits and acne aren’t requirements of perimenopause.
-Nor is exhaustion and indigestion as you get older.
-Your depression or anxiety isn’t something you have to live with.
+Nor is exhaustion and indigestion a criteria for motherhood.
+Depression and anxiety aren’t states you have to live with.

 - Having the energy to fully enjoy your life again.